 Direct lending is very flexible.
 You determine how much money you want to loan and what timeframe for repayment you require.
 You can request monthly payments or a lump sum at the end of the loan’s term.
 You also get to decide whether or not to lend funds to a particular applicant.

-Or, if you prefer not to take the risk alone, you can become part of a mortgage investment corporation, or MIC, investors that form a group in order to invest in residential mortgages.
+If you prefer not to take the risk alone, you can become part of a Mortgage Investment Corporation (MIC); investors that form a group to invest in residential mortgages.

-Another option is the real estate investment trust, or REIT.
+Another option is the Real Estate Investment Trust (REIT).
 A REIT is a company that owns or finances income-producing real estate properties.
 Investors buy shares in publicly traded REITS and their funds are used to buy or manage properties.
 REITS can own or invest in a variety of income-producing properties; most of their purchases are commercial.